LoginRadius/engineering-portal/content/engineering/guest-post/how-to-implement-jwt-authentication-in-deno/index.md

 export default router;
 ```

-Awesome!!! our application is ready, but wait! don't get too excited yet, relax let's test the application :)
+Awesome!
+Your application is ready, but wait!
+Don't get too excited yet, relax let's test the application :)

-Below is what our final project directory looks like:
+Below is what your final project directory looks like:

-**DenoAPI_JWT_Auth**
+`DenoAPI_JWT_Auth`
 │
 └─**src**
 │   └───controllers